FurkanMDemiray/GameList/README.md

 1. Open the app on your simulator or device.
 2. Browse and analyse the games.
-3. Navigate to game Detail by tapping on the relevant coin.
+3. Navigate to game detail by tapping on the relevant game image.

  <p align="left">
   <img src="https://github.com/FurkanMDemiray/GameList/blob/main/Gifs/1.gif" alt="Listing" width="200" height="400">